-Child care regulations require 1 adult for every 6 children and a maximum class size of 12.
+Child care regulations require 1 adult for every 5 children and a maximum class size of 15.

 - Allocate state or federal funds for a network of infant/toddler specialists that provide assistance to child care providers.
 [2006]18 - Adopt early learning standards or developmental guidelines for infants and toddlers.
 [2005]19 - Create an infant/toddler credential.
-[2006]20 - Require (through regulation) that infants and toddlers in child care centers be assigned a consistent primary caregiver.
+[2006]20 Pilot in the spring of 2007. - Require (through regulation) that infants and toddlers in child care centers be assigned a consistent primary caregiver.
 [2005]21